ammarqureshi10/CryptoZombies/README.md

-# testing-contracts-with-truffle and Deployed to ropsten testnet
+# testing-contracts-with-truffle and deployed to ropsten testnet